LuoZihYuan/Pneumonia-Detection/README.md

 Learning rate plays an important role in adjusting model parameters at each step of its optimization algorithm.
 However, defining a uniform learning rate that does not cause the model to diverge or get stuck in local minima remains a serious challenge.
 This is were the following technique can be helpful:

-- **Dynamic Scheduling Learning Rate**: Fine-tuning the learning rate can help improve convergence and provide better generalization.
+- **Dynamic Learning Rate Scheduling**: Fine-tuning the learning rate can help improve convergence and provide better generalization.
 For example, when the model's performance plateaus, the learning rate can be decreased to prevent overshooting.

 Additionaly, deep learning models can easily overfit the training data, thus multiple techniques have been employed to address this issue: